Achieving energy access (SDG7) while tackling climate change (SDG13): Learnings and next steps post a proof-of-concept implementation

 The challenges concerning this can be broken down into the following:

 - A significant financing gap exists to fuel the energy-access sector enterprises and the necessary ecosystem around it.
-It is estimated that a total of US$33 billion in blended capital will be required to achieve United Nations Sustainable Development Goal 7 (SDG7, Affordable & Clean Energy) by 2030.
-An additional US$1bn of softer early-stage funding support is required to generate a pipeline of companies that can absorb commercial investment.
+It is estimated that a total of $33 billion in blended capital will be required to achieve UN SDG7 by 2030.
+An additional $1bn of softer early-stage funding support is required to generate a pipeline of companies that can absorb commercial investment.

-- A considerable segment of the true bottom of the pyramid customers simply do not have enough income to afford even the most economical of solar home system products or services, and cannot admittedly be served without any form of government/donor subsidy.
+- A considerable segment of the true low-income customers simply do not have enough income to afford even the most economical of solar home system products or services and cannot admittedly be served without any form of government/donor subsidy.

 Some specific market barriers that underscore the above trends and restrict the use of existing climate finance specifically for the DRE sector players such as Bboxx are:

 - Regulations: The complex regulatory environment in compliance carbon markets are prohibitive for distributed energy companies.
 Whilst few certification methodologies exist for distributed energy products, these are not designed for the volume the off-grid sector provides, and also tend to be prohibitive with legacy processes in place.

 - Transaction costs: The current methodology includes manual reporting and auditing, and for a widely distributed project it can be nearly impossible sometimes to have an accurate and credible data sets.